MoAlmubarak/SWE-363---Back_End/README.md

 ## Author

-This backend API is developed and maintained by Mohammed Almubarak
+This backend API is developed and maintained by Mohammed and Hassan